ondracek-lukas/toptreelib/README.md

 Exposes path between u and v and the tree containing them making u and v boundary vertices of its topmost cluster.
-Use `getRootData` to access the associated data.
+Use `getExposedData` to access the associated data.

 Returns false if u and v are not in the same tree.